Cornelius Winter: Converted by Whitefield's preaching

-Whitefield’s assistant
+Whitefield's assistant

-John Berridge commended Winter to Whitefield who kept Winter as his “secretary and ministerial understudy”.
+John Berridge commended Winter to Whitefield who kept Winter as his "secretary and ministerial understudy".

 In 1769, Winter accompanied Whitefield to America to be a catechist to Negro slaves in Georgia.
 The party arrived at Savannah on 14 December 1769.
 The next Sunday, Winter introduced worship to some Negroes.
 However, most of the congregation were asleep or playing with their fingers, or talking with each other.

 On the death of Whitefield 1770, the trustees of the Bethesda Orphanage sent Winter to receive ordination from the Bishop of London.
 Winter carried many recommendations from leaders in Georgia, but Episcopal ordination was denied him.

 Itinerant preaching

-Because Episcopal ordination had been refused, Winter’s return to America was precluded.
-Therefore, he began again the itinerant preaching in England he had done before going to America.
+Without Episcopal ordination, Winter's return to America was precluded.
+Therefore, he resumed his itinerant preaching in England, as he had done before going to America.
 He preached wherever he could find a congregation.

 With the support of Rowland Hill, Winter did itinerant preaching in Wiltshire and Gloucestershire.
-His home was a small house at Christian Malford where he lived a “semi-monastic” until the age of thirty-five in 1777.
+His home was a small house at Christian Malford where he lived a "semi-monastic" until the age of thirty-five in 1777.
 On 2 October 1777, Winter was ordained as a Dissenting minister.

 Shortly after Winter was ordained, the Reverend Robert Sloper of Devizes referred Winter to the Dissenting congregation in Marlborough, Wiltshire.
 There, Winter met the people, preached sermons, and was accepted as their pastor, officially beginning 2 February 1778.